-- Using a bent paperclip, push out the old mesh filter from the inside of the oxygen attachment inlet. - Inspect the old mesh filter for rust or rubber particles etc. Seeing any of these symptoms could be an indicator of corrosion in the O2 cylinder or worn-out MP O2 hoses.
+- Using a bent paperclip, push out the old mesh filter from the inside of the oxygen attachment inlet. - Inspect the old mesh filter for rust or rubber particles etc. Seeing any of these symptoms could be an indicator of corrosion in the O2 cylinder or worn-out MP O2 hoses. - Always fit a new mesh filter from the service kit.

-- Remove the large BS-022-N70 O-ring from the back of the oxygen hose attachment.
+- Remove the large BS-022-N70 O-ring from the backside of the oxygen hose attachment.